esx-framework/esx_core/esx_kashacters/README.md

-# KASHacters - ESX Multi Characters
+# Thanks to KASH and XxFri3ndlyxX

 ## Required changes: